cbyeung/cbyeung.github.io/_posts/2017-06-01-numerically-solving-rayleigh-plesset-in-mathematica.md

 ~~~
 {% endraw %}

 The `Piecewise` function is used to 'switch-off' the sound pulse after 5&mu;s.
-Not sure why `[[1]]` is necessary, though it probably has to do with ensuring dimensions match---perhaps `sol` is not a scalar.
+Not sure why `[[1]]` in the last line is necessary, though it probably has to do with ensuring dimensions match---perhaps `sol` is not a scalar.

 Once I recorded $$R_{max}/R_0$$ for $$R_0$$ from 2.0 to 3.5&mu;m, I turned to `Python` (in hindsight `Mathematica` could gladly have done it) to find the resonance size.